svenfuchs/progit/de/08-git-and-other-scms/01-chapter8.markdown

 <!--Now, all your work is on top of what is on the Subversion server, so you can successfully `dcommit`:-->

-Jetzt sind alle Deine Arbeiten auf der gleichen Ebene wie die auf dem Subversion-Server und nun kannst Du erfolgreich ein `dcommit` absetzen:
+Jetzt basieren alle Deine Änderungen auf dem aktuellsten Stand des Subversion-Servers und nun kannst Du erfolgreich ein `dcommit` absetzen:

 	$ git svn dcommit
 	Committing to file:///tmp/test-svn/trunk ...